 The lecturers and administrators have prepared the Moodle courses for you very carefully.
 For each course, you will find teaching materials (Seminar Reader), a course programme or syllabus and a detailed explanation of the required exams.
 Additionally, the lecturers have taken care to make the subject matter as interesting and entertaining as possible by offering individually designed formats.

-Please be sure to regularly check BTU’s hompage homepage and the Moodle course portal for the most up-to-date announcements and information on the management of COVID-19 at BTU.
+Please be sure to regularly check BTU’s hompage and the Moodle course portal for the most up-to-date announcements and information on the management of COVID-19 at BTU.

 Our teaching methods combine lectures, seminars, reading courses, and exercises, as per class topics and requirements.
 We highly value interactivity and project-oriented study.
 Therefore, we employ a mix of digital, visual, and traditional teaching tools.
 We endorse organsiational transparency and strive to connect research and teaching.
 You can find examples of lectures in the semester overview.
 The modules are listed in the ‘Information Portal: Teaching’.